mohammadbashiri/non-invasive-deep-brain-stimulation/Python/README.md

 In general, we need to do the following steps:
 * Define simulation parameters (period, sampling frequency, etc.)
 * Create a stimulation signal
+* Define your neuron model
-* Run the simulation with the neuron model and stimulation signal
+* Add the neuron model and the stimulation signal to your simulation object
+* Run the simulation
 * Visualize the result

 Here is an example: